 ✔ Governmental health insurance (public, statutory or “Gesetzliche Krankenkasse” in German)

 A limited number of public health insurance providers operate on the German market.
 The government strictly regulates their operations as well as their pricing policies.
+All governmental health insurance providers in Germany are required to offer an affordable rate to (international) students who are under the age of 30 and enrolled in a state-recognized university.

 ✔ Private health insurance (“Private Krankenversicherung“ in German)